mmkrty/mmkrty/README.md

 ## 👋 Hi there, This is Hao Chen 👋
-### I'm a Self-taught Web Developer based in Berlin.
+### I'm a Self-taught Web Developer based in Berlin

 ## Course Projects
 The following are projects I built in online courses:
 <details>
-  <summary>50 Projects In 50 Days - HTML, CSS & JavaScript</summary>
+  <summary>50 Projects In 50 Days - HTML, CSS & JavaScript.</summary>
    <br />

   Course Link: [50 Projects In 50 Days](https://www.udemy.com/course/50-projects-50-days/)